What is Invisalign?

 Invisalign is able to treat many cases that traditional braces do.
 With the introduction of Precision Cuts, they are now compatible with elastics, which allows them to work to fix more severe issues with bites.
 Therefore, Invisalign’s applications are continually expanding and cover most of the same things that other braces can do.

-Invisalign is great for treating gapped teeth, overbite, underbite, open bite, crowding, and crossbite.
+Invisalign is also great for treating gapped teeth, overbite, underbite, open bite, crowding, and crossbite.

 Correct Crooked Teeth

 Invisalign is a great way to effectively and gradually straighten your teeth.
 Crooked teeth pose many health issues when left untreated.
 It can lead to periodontal disease and even premature wear on your enamel.
-If you develop a periodontal disease it may also increase your risk of cardiovascular disease as well as other illnesses.
+If you develop a periodontal disease it may also increase your risk of cardiovascular disease as well as other problems like tension, headaches, and earaches.

 Fix Crowding and Overbite